rails/rails/guides/source/testing.md

 * was the correct object stored in the response template?
 * was the appropriate message displayed to the user in the view?

-Now that we have used Rails scaffold generator for our +Post+ resource, it has already created the controller code and functional tests.
-You can take look at the file +posts_controller_test.rb+ in the +test/functional+ directory.
+Now that we have used Rails scaffold generator for our `Post` resource, it has already created the controller code and functional tests.
+You can take look at the file `posts_controller_test.rb` in the `test/functional` directory.

-Let me take you through one such test, +test_should_get_index+ from the file +posts_controller_test.rb+.
+Let me take you through one such test, `test_should_get_index` from the file `posts_controller_test.rb`.

 ```ruby
 test "should get index" do